 The year 2013 was without a doubt, a growth year within our service and sales divisions allowing Lappan’s to continue growth in Northern Michigan.
 Our 5000 square foot showroom expansion was completed in February 2014.
 Our bright and clean new showroom was truly a dream come true.
 The new facility on our existing grounds allowed us to operate under one roof (10,300 sq. ft.) and to comfortably grow within all facets of the outdoor power equipment business.

-Without a satisfied customer . . . growth stops.
+Without satisfied customers . . . growth stops.

 Written by Founder Jim Lappan, Sr.